ThriftyFun is one of the longest running frugal living communities on the Internet. These are archives of older discussions.

 I took old albums of black paper where some members had glued the pics to the album.
 We soaked them in the sink in warm water and they eventually loosened and freed themselves from the paper.
-We then laid them carefully on wax paper and laid another layer of waxed paper over them.
-The next step was to weigh them down so they dried flat.

 After all this we identified each one in the pic and put them in new albums from Walmart.
 My aunt and I no sooner finished this huge project which took us 3 weeks and she became ill and passed.
 The albums are a wonderful gift to the family as she was the last one who could ID the pics.
 (10/18/2009)

 Water will not hurt the prints.
 In fact, that is the last solution that they are run through during processing.

 However, if they are printed from your desktop printer, water will ruin them, and it would be best to re-scan them while under the glass or print a new copy from the file.
 (10/18/2009)

 How can I save family pictures that are stuck to the glass in picture frames.
 We evacuated for the hurricane and for 6 weeks our home was without electricity.
 Due to the heat and humidity I have precious family photos that are now stuck to the glass within the frame.
 Can you help me save these photos?